Jamy4000/VRDF/README.md

 # Requirements
 For Unity, you need to download the latest **2019.1 version or later**, as it's required to be able to use Unity DOTS.

-## Libraries and Packages
+## Packages
 To use this Framework, you gonna need the following stuffs :
+- **The XR Legacy Input Helpers** : You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on All Packages > XR Legacy Input Helpers > Install).
 - **The Entities Package** : You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on Advanced > Show Preview Packages, and then : All Packages > Entities > Install).
-- **VR Support** : In the Player Settings Window (Edit > Project Settings > Player), go to the last tab called XR Settings, set the Virtual Reality Supported toggle to true, and add the Oculus, OpenVR and None SDKs to the list.
-- **Scripting Runtime Version** : This one is normally set by default in the last versions of Unity, but we never know :  still in the Player Settings Window, go to the Other Settings tab and set the Scripting Runtime version to .NET 4.x Equivalent.

-## Optional Libraries
+## Optional Packages
 You still need to import some VR Packages, depending on your needs, to use this framework.
 Those are found in the Package Manager from Unity :
-- **Oculus for Desktop** : If you want to use the Rift or Rift S Support
+- **Oculus (Desktop)** : If you want to use the Rift or Rift S Support
-- **Oculus for Desktop** : If you want to use the Oculus Go, Gear VR or Oculus Quest Support
+- **Oculus (Android)** : If you want to use the Oculus Go, Gear VR or Oculus Quest Support
+- **OpenVR (Desktop)** : If you want to use the HTC Vive or HTC Focus (**WARNING :** MODELS FOR FOCUS CONTROLLERS NOT PROVIDED)
 - **Windows Mixed Reality** : If you want to use the WMR Headset
-- **OpenVR for Desktop** : If you want to use the HTC Vive or HTC Focus (**WARNING :** MODELS FOR FOCUS CONTROLLERS NOT PROVIDED)

 ### Oculus GO, Oculus Quest, Gear VR and HTC Focus Specifities
 If you need to build for a mobile platform, you need as well to download the Android Building support (File > Build Settings > Android) and to switch the platform to Android.

+## Other Settings
+- **VR Support** : In the Player Settings Window (Edit > Project Settings > Player), go to the last tab called XR Settings, set the Virtual Reality Supported toggle to true, and add the Oculus, OpenVR and None SDKs to the list.
+- **Scripting Runtime Version** : This one is normally set by default in the last versions of Unity, but we never know :  still in the Player Settings Window, go to the Other Settings tab and set the Scripting Runtime version to .NET 4.x Equivalent.